What Are the Symptoms of Hepatitis C in Kids and How Can it Be Treated?

 How is hepatitis C treated in children?

-More recently, highly effective oral medications became available for adults with the most common type of hepatitis C. In contrast to prior therapies, most patients could now be treated in 12 weeks with very few side effects.
+More recently, highly effective oral medications became available for adults with the most common type of hepatitis C. In contrast to prior therapies, most patients could now be treated in 12 weeks with few side effects.
 In 2017, these drugs, previously available only to adults, were approved for children as young as 12 years old.
 While this was a major advancement for the treatment of teenagers with hepatitis C, the youngest children living with hepatitis C were left out.
 Now, that has changed.

 In August 2019, the Food and Drug Administration approved the first hepatitis C therapy for children as young as 3 years old.
 Today we have four FDA-approved antiviral medications for children as young as 3 years, covering all the different subtypes of hepatitis C virus.
 We can now treat children with hepatitis C almost a decade sooner than we used to, in 25% of the time it previously took, with a once-daily oral medicine.
 For families with young children living with hepatitis C, the treatment paradigm has changed.
 Talk to your child’s pediatrician or liver specialist to see whether they may be candidates for treatment.